PPL-IIITA/ppl-assignment-syashakash/README.md

   happiest.txt
 ```

-###Documentation and Class Diagram
+### Documentation and Class Diagram
- >Documentation can be found in documentation.pdf while ClassDiagram.jpg shows the class diagram in folder q1+q2 for Questions 1 and 2
+ >Documentation can be found in documentation.pdf in q1+q2 while ClassDiagram.jpg shows the class diagram in folder q1+q2 for Questions 1 and 2
+ > Documentation for entire project ca be found by visiting index.html in documentation folder

 #### Tools Used
 Automatic documentation generation: Doxygen